How Much Does Tree Removal Cost in Northern Beaches? (2026 Price Guide)

 Arborist Report for Council — $350 to $800

 If your tree requires a council permit, you may need a professional arborist report to support your application.
-While not always mandatory, a well-prepared report significantly increases approval chances.
+While not always mandatory, a well-prepared report gives council clearer tree health, risk, and site-impact evidence to assess.
 See our detailed guide on arborist report costs.

 Replacement Planting